 We new students were instructed to report to the infirmary, where we stripped to our shorts and lined up for what we were told was a mandatory physical examination.
 When it was my turn, I entered into a small, windowless exam room, where Dr. Blackmar awaited me.

 He told me to drop my shorts, and abruptly grabbed and fondled my balls with his bare hand.
 He told me to turn my head and cough, which I did.
 As he conducted the exam, he looked me in the eyes, not in the genital area.

 My testicles were the only part of my body he touched or examined.
 When done, he retreated to a small desk, where he jotted down some notes while mumbling medical mumbo jumbo.
-I was too shocked and disoriented to hear or understand what he was saying.
+I was too shocked and disoriented to hear what he was saying.
 He dismissed me, and the next student entered.
 My time with the doctor lasted less than one minute.

 My health was good, and I had no symptoms in the genital area or in any other part of my body.
 The doctor took no medical history, asked no questions, and offered no advise.

 Blackmar used no gloves and offered no privacy-protecting hospital gown.
 There was no third party present during the exam, even though there were nurses on duty that day to collect urine samples.
 I didn't see him wash his hands either before or after the exam.

 His manner was brusque and impersonal and his actions created the impression of an assembly line.